clearhaus/payment-api-csharp/GatewayDocumentation.md

 Signing must be enabled for this method to function

-<a name='M-Clearhaus-Gateway-Account-Authorize-System-String,System-String,Clearhaus-Gateway-MobilePayOnlineInfo,Clearhaus-Gateway-AuthorizationRequestOptions-'></a>
+<a name='M-Clearhaus-Gateway-Account-Authorize-System-String,System-String,Clearhaus-Gateway-MobilePayOnlineInfo,System-String,Clearhaus-Gateway-AuthorizationRequestOptions-'></a>
-### Authorize(amount,currency,mpoInfo,opts) `method`
+### Authorize(amount,currency,mpoInfo,pares,opts) `method`

 ##### Summary